AshaenManuel/Predicting-House-Prices---Assignment-2/README.md

 Steps to run our model:

-1. Select the file which contains the training model you want to test.
+1. Select the file which contains the training model you want to test (linear_regression.py/ridge_regression.py/support_vector_classification.py).
 2. Run the file.